 Because parental alienation has not been recognized as an official condition by psychiatrists, Texas courts do not have any laws or standards by which to pinpoint or evaluate its effects on children.
 Even so, you may have legal options to hold the other parent accountable for their actions.

-Our team at Lisa G. Garza Family Law Group can help you take the right path forward, which may include:
+Our team at the Law Offices of Lisa G. Garza, P.C. can help you take the right path forward, which may include:

 Parental alienation cases are best handled on a case-by-case basis.
 Our parental alienation lawyers in Dallas can assess your situation and determine the next steps you should take to combat the abuse and rebuild your relationship with your child.